rimaoulhaj1/homepage/_pages/about.md

   - /about.html
 ---

-I am Postdoctoral researcher at ISAE-Supméca | Causal modeling for fault diagnosis (root-cause analysis) in manufacturing processes with a magnesium foundry use case.
+I am Postdoctoral researcher at ISAE-Supméca.
+I work on causal modeling for fault diagnosis (root-cause analysis) in manufacturing processes with a magnesium foundry use case.

 # Research